 South Africa is located at the southern tip of the African continent, where coastlines, mountains and diverse ecosystems come together in a land rich with culture, history and natural wonder.
 Cities like Cape Town and Johannesburg are full of energy and contrast, with street art, jazz cafes and vibrant townships alive with music and local spirit.
 South Africa makes an inspiring base for those working remotely, with work breaks spent hiking Table Mountain, spotting the Big Five on safari or catching golden sunsets along the Garden Route.
 From the windswept beaches of the Western Cape to the red sands of the Kalahari, South Africa offers adventure, flavour and soul-stirring scenery wherever you go.

-Looking for a great space to work and stay in South Africa?
-Explore top-reviewed accommodation with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone who’s making work happen from anywhere in the world.
+Explore top-reviewed accommodation for remote work in South Africa with verified Wi-Fi speeds – options for digital nomads, remote workers, business travellers, workcationers and anyone making work happen from anywhere in the world.

 South Africa Tip: Tipping is customary – about 10–15% at restaurants and a few rand for car guards or petrol attendants is appreciated.